GFCFSF Ingredients and Substitutions

 Also, keep in mind that some children who are sensitive or allergic to chicken eggs may not have the same reaction (check with your child’s physician) to other poultry eggs, such as turkey, goose, quail, etc. These eggs can be found at farmer’s markets, Asian markets, or online.
 One mother said she put an ad in the paper to which a local farmer responded and supplied her child with turkey eggs.

-Below are ideas I have found for egg white substitutes, Egg white substitute is very goopy and so far, I have never tried it for gingerbread house icing glue.
+Below are ideas I have found for egg white substitute although I know many people who have used egg white substitute to replace real egg whites.
+Egg white substitute is very goopy and so far, I have never tried it for gingerbread house icing glue.
 I may try it soon though.
 My 8-year-old son is dying to make a gingerbead house.

 Whole Flax Seeds